janwright73/badbank/README.md

-# Getting Started with Create React App
+# BadBank - Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a bad bank because there is not authentication nor authorization.

+## Description/Motivation
+I created this project for the React assignment portion of my MIT MERN fullstack course.

-## Available Scripts
+## Available Scripts/ Installation Guidelines

 In the project directory, you can run: